FAQs - Graduate

 The current application fee is $105.

 Financial Hardship: In cases where the application fee presents a financial hardship for an applicant, the Graduate School will consider a request for a fee waiver.
 Please include documentation of need such as a letter from a college financial aid office.
 If you are not a current student or are unable to obtain a financial aid letter, include a brief description of your financial need and any documentation that supports your request (W2, tax return form, etc.).
-An email request must be sent to firstname.lastname@example.org.
+Please go to the Fee Waiver instruction page OR to the grad school's link Contact Us!
 Be sure to include the degree program to which you plan to apply.
 Please note: fee waiver requests will be processed Monday through Friday, during normal business hours, with the exception of holidays and breaks when the university is closed.
 Allow up to three business days for your request to be processed.

 Please also visit the Graduate School website for more detailed information regarding application fee waivers (https://gradschool.cornell.edu/admissions/apply/application-fees/)